fekepp/dlubm-ldfu-eval/README.md

 ----
 Create the reverse proxy network that will be used by the reverse proxy container and all othercontainers.

-#### Create Traefik Service
+#### Create Reverse Proxy Service
-Create the Traefik service.
+Create the reverse proxy service.

     $ ./docker-service-traefik-create

 ----
+Create the reverse proxy service  we utilize Traefik.
-Create the Traefik service that is restricted to run at a manager node.
+The service is restricted to run at a manager node to retrieve required metadata.

 #### Deploy DLUBM Stack
 Deploy the DLUBM stack.